john-kurkowski/john-kurkowski.github.io/src/pages/posts/2014-02-05-dont-learn-to-code-learn-to-program-but-come-back-in-10-years.md

 are also taking ideas from decades ago.
 Put down your text code.
 In 2014, how would *you* like to program?

-Until visual or touch programming---*something*---gains traction, I have to answer curious knowledge workers.
+Until visual or touch programming—*something*—gains traction, I have to answer curious knowledge workers.
 My friends ask if they should follow one of these Learn to Code websites.
 Either they are curious about what I do or they hear it’s a lucrative career.
 If you understand it and you have fun, I